tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 Hypertension is a significant public health issue in sub-Saharan Africa.
 However, the lack of health resources makes it challenging to serve those in need.
 CHC was designed to serve that population.
 Our challenge was to evaluate a self-service health kiosk that would provide an intuitive, culturally relevant user experience for patients managing hypertension in Kenya.

 # Research goals
+- Identify cultural barriers and accessibility challenges
 - Evaluate usability of the CHC kiosk prototype
-- Identify cultural barriers and accessibility challenges
 - Assess user comfort with self-service health technology
 - Provide recommendations for interface optimization

-# What I did
+# What we did

+**Research Approcah**
+- **Environmental Audit**: We first conducted audits in high-traffic areas where similar health kiosks existed (BMI and Blood Pressure kiosks).
+We observed user interactions and collected data on user behavior, kiosk placement, and health measurement accuracy.
+Insights from these audits helped us understand local usage patterns and potential barriers to adoption.

+- **Usability Testing**: A heuristic evaluation was performed using Nielsen's principles, followed by in-lab usability tests with participants (n = 6) from target (culturally Kenyan) and non-target populations (any other participant not from the target population).
+We measured task completion rates, error rates, and user satisfaction to identify usability issues.

 - **Discovery and Research**: conducted comprehensive stakeholder interviews and workflow analysis while evaluating existing tools to identify critical pain points in the current system.
 - **Define**: Synthesized research insights into user personas and journey maps while identifying key challenges around data centralization, quality, and security enhancement opportunities.
 - **Ideate**: Led cross-functional brainstorming workshops to evaluate potential solutions, focusing on real-time monitoring systems and data collection tool integration.